 Foster mutual trust

-It should feel like a given, but the importance of trust must not be overlooked.
-As Dr. Edmondson’s original research says, psychological safety “describes a team climate characterized by interpersonal trust and mutual respect in which people are comfortable being themselves.”
+We shouldn’t need to say this, but the importance of trust must not be overlooked.
+As Dr. Amy Edmondson’s original research says, psychological safety “describes a team climate characterized by interpersonal trust and mutual respect in which people are comfortable being themselves.”

 Value effectiveness over efficiency